Ottawa’s Voice for Children’s Mental Health

 Crossroads Children’s Mental Health Centre is Ottawa’s community leader in mental health services for children under the age of 12.
 Crossroads speaks up with and for parents and children grappling with mental health in the community.
 Our team is always willing to answer your questions about child and early mental health, including infant mental health.
 For all media inquiries please contact Michael Hone, Executive Director, at email@example.com or 613-723-1623 x 228.

-Ontario Trillium Foundation provides funding for essential new computers to Crossroads Children’s Mental Health Centre
+Ontario Trillium Foundation provides funding for essential upgrades to Crossroads Children’s Mental Health Centre’s Main Site

-Crossroads Children’s Mental Health Centre is an accredited mental health agency that has been providing services to children up to the age of 12 and their families for over 25 years.
-Crossroads specializes in behavioral problems and mental health concerns such as aggression, impulsivity, poor social skills, anxiety, sadness, depression, fear, and suicidal thoughts.
+Crossroads Children’s Mental Health Centre is an accredited mental health agency that has been providing services to children up to the age of 12 and their families since 1995.
+We specialize in behavioral problems and mental health concerns such as aggression, impulsivity, poor social skills, anxiety, sadness, depression, fear, and suicidal thoughts.

 For additional information please contact: